kaizen-ai/kaizenflow/documentation/notes/code_review.md

     - merge the branch under review with another branch; or
     - branch from a branch

-## Why do we review code
+## Why we review code
 - We spend time reviewing each other code so that we can:
-    - build a better product
+    - Build a better product, by letting other people look for bugs
+    - Propagate knowledge of the code base through the team
-    - learn from each other
+    - Learn from each other

 ## Reviewing other people's code is usually not fun
 - Reviewing code is time-consuming and tedious